Aerros/sql-server-assessment/README.md

 | Server principals | Who has access, and through which roles |

 `dbi_dbccLastKnownGood` showing 1900-01-01 means CHECKDB has never run cleanly.
-Corruption that nobody checks for gets found by users instead, at which point the good backups may already have aged out.
+Corruption nobody checks for gets found by users, by which point the good backups may have aged out.

 The job list matters separately from job history: a **disabled** backup job is a very quiet way to have no backups, and it produces no failure history at all.

 On access — anyone in `sysadmin` can issue `BACKUP` and write the file wherever they like, including off-network.
-Backup files carry no security of their own;
+Backup files carry no security of their own.
-anyone holding one can read everything in it.

-### `99_lab_backup_practice` — practice environment

-Numbered 99 because it sorts last and is not for real servers.

-Gets a sample database into a state where full, differential, and log backups can all be exercised.
-Covers the pseudo-simple trap: `ALTER DATABASE ...
-SET RECOVERY FULL` does not start the log chain — the first full backup does, and until then log backups fail.

-Everything that writes is commented out.

 ## Safety

-- **Files 01 and 02** are read-only and cheap.
-Safe to run whole.
-- **File 03** is read-only, but `DBCC CHECKDB` can run for hours.
-It is commented out for that reason.
+- Files **01–05** are read-only. `DBCC CHECKDB` in 05 is read-only but can run for hours, so it is commented out.
-- **File 99** writes.
+- File **00** writes.
 Every write is commented out.
-- `--!REPLACE` marks anything to change before running.
 - In SSMS, **Ctrl+Shift+E** runs only the selected text.
-Worth making a habit before you ever open these against something that matters.
+Worth making a habit before opening any of these against something that matters.

 ## What this does not cover

-Performance, indexing, wait stats, high availability, and configuration review.
+Performance, indexing, wait statistics, high availability, and configuration review.
 This answers "is the data safe and is anything broken," which is the first question, not the only one.